chinamike65/hugo-tuolesi/content/book2/book2en.md

 The blessings have grown, and everything is done smoothly, and the wishes are fulfilled, and the practice is very fast.

-If you want to achieve success in your practice, you need to increase blessings, eliminate karmic obstacles, and get the blessing of the Three Jewels of the Guru.
+If you want to achieve success in your practice, you need to increase blessings, eliminate karmic obstacles, and get the blessing of the Three Jewels of Refuge of the Guru.
 With these conditions, practice can be accomplished.

 Mandalas can be divided into: outer Mandalas, inner Mandalas, mi Mandalas, and emptiness Mandalas.